shabin5785/react-notes/Notes_2.md

   - in redux-form, the validate and fields are linked by an error obejct with keys same as field names.

   - browserrouter listens to changes in history object.
 When history object updates, router react to that change and cahgnes route.
 Now getting reference to history object is easy in a component, but quite difficult outside that, part of which is due to the reason that history object is created by browserrouter.
+To overcome this, we can create history object ourselves and nt allow browserrouter to create and control it.